thecodeteam/ecs-broker-tile/README.md

 ## Description

-*This Project is in a work in progress state currently relase 0.9 public beta vesion is available under relase branch*
+*This Project is in a work in progress state currently relase 1.0 GA vesion is available under relase branch*

 A BOSH release for the [ECS CF service broker](https://github.com/emccode/final/ecs-cf-service-broker).
 It is based on [BOSH Generic SB Release](https://github.com/cf-platform-eng/bosh-generic-sb-release),